-Moderate activities include brisk walking and medium-paced swimming or cycling.
+Moderate activities include brisk walking and medium-paced swimming, mowing the lawn or cycling.
 Vigorous activity includes active sports like football, tennis and basketball and activities such as aerobics, dancing, jogging and fast cycling.

 - Be active every day, in as many ways as you can.
 See activity as an opportunity.

 - Walk instead of driving to the shops, and walk in your lunchbreaks.

 - Walk or cycle to work and walk up stairs instead of catching the lift or escalator.

 - Do something you enjoy or can do with a friend, like tennis, swimming or dancing.

 - If you sit down a lot at work, take regular breaks to move around as much as possible throughout the day.
 Consider a standing or walking meeting.